Matt Jeneroux

-On November 6, 2025, Jeneroux announced his intention to resign as MP in the spring of 2026.

-Early life and education

-Jeneroux was born and raised in Edmonton and Sherwood Park, Alberta.
-He has a Bachelor of Arts from the University of Alberta and a Public Leadership Credential from Harvard University.

-Prior to his work in provincial and then federal politics, Jeneroux worked for Health Canada and was an active community volunteer in Edmonton.
-He has three children.
-He has two siblings: a sister, Bernadette Jeneroux, who works as a teacher with Edmonton Public Schools, and a brother, Ryan Jeneroux, who works to support and bring awareness to mental health.

 Provincial politics (2012–2015)

-Jeneroux was first elected to the provincial assembly in the 2012 provincial election.
+Jeneroux was first elected to the provincial assembly in the 2012 provincial election as a Progressive Conservative.
 In spring 2013, one year after being elected, he introduced a private member's bill entitled Compassionate Care Leave Legislation (Bill 203).
-The bill has gone through royal assent and provides a leave of absence for an employee from their employer while taking care of a terminally ill family member.
+The bill was given royal assent and provides a leave of absence for an employee from their employer while taking care of a terminally ill family member.

-In just three years, he had two of his motions pass unanimously in the legislature.
+Over the course of three years, two of his motions passed unanimously in the legislature.
 First, to provide support for playgrounds when new schools for young families are built in the province of Alberta.
 He also urged the provincial government to conduct a review of the childcare policy in the province.
 He chaired the Standing Committee on Legislative Offices.
-He was defeated in the 2015 provincial election.
+He was defeated in the 2015 provincial election by Alberta NDP candidate Thomas Dang.

 He also chaired the Capital Region Caucus Youth Secretariat and was a member of the Alberta Treasury Board committee.
 In addition, he chaired Results Based Budgeting for Environment and Resource Stewardship, chaired Results Based Budgeting for Wellness, was a member of the Public Accounts Committee, co-chaired the Alberta Film Advisory Council, and chaired the Government of Alberta's Youth Advisory Panel.

 In 2018, Jeneroux was named the co-chair of the United Conservative Party Annual General Meeting in Red Deer, Alberta.

 Federal politics (2015–present)

-MP Jeneroux was voted as the "Best Constituency MP in Canada" by his colleagues, staff & media in the May 2017 Hill Times Publication.

-Jeneroux is also the chair of the Edmonton Region Caucus and a member of the Executive of Canada-United Kingdom parliamentary committee.

 Jeneroux has also been a member of the Parliamentary Standing Committee of Access to Information, Privacy and Ethics, a Member of the Standing Committee on Environment and Sustainable Development, a member of the Standing Committee on Public Accounts, vice-chair on the Standing Committee for Industry, a member of the Standing Committee on Transportation & Infrastructure, vice-chair of the Standing Committee on Health and currently serves on International Trade committee.